audiobookshelf/audiobookshelf-api-docs/source/includes/_libraries.md

 Status | Meaning | Description
 ------ | ------- | -----------
 200 | OK | Success
+404 | Not Found | The user cannot access the library, or no library with the provided ID exists.

 ## Get a Library's Series